Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/general-networking/_index.md

 **Recommendation/Guidance**

 Azure Front Door, Azure Traffic Manager, or third-party content delivery network services can be used to direct inbound requests to external-facing application endpoints deployed across multiple regions.
 Traffic Manager is a DNS-based load balancer, so failover must wait for DNS propagation to occur.
 A sufficiently low time-to-live (TTL) value should be used for DNS records, though not all ISPs honor this setting.
 For application scenarios that require transparent failover, Azure Front Door should be used.
-For more information, see Disaster Recovery using Azure Traffic Manager and Routing architecture overview.

 **Resources**